During the Summer Months

-- Insulate water pipes in unheated areas, including crawl spaces.
+- Insulate water lines in unheated areas, including crawl spaces.

 - For sinks located against a non-insulated outside wall:

-- Open the vanity door to allow warm air to reach the water pipes.
+- Open the vanity door to allow warm air to reach the water line.

-- A light bulb placed near the water pipe may generate enough heat to keep the water flowing.
+- A light bulb placed near the water line may generate enough heat to keep the water flowing.

-- Heat tape wrapped around the pipe may keep the pipe from freezing.
+- Heat tape wrapped around the line may keep the pipe from freezing.